volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

   If you're using Redux (state management library for React), you are provided with `redux-logger` library which is great for debugging.
 * **React is popular**

   If you wonder whether to get your hands dirty with the new technology or not, try to find how many websites are using it.
-In case of React, we have: facebook, instagram, netflix, dropbox, codeacademy etc.
+In the case of React, we have facebook, instagram, netflix, dropbox, codeacademy, etc.

 ## Installing React

 There are a couple of ways to create React application.
-Unless you are an experienced React developer, I recommend you to always use **[create-react-app](https://github.com/facebook/create-react-app)** tool which is developed and maintained by Facebook(as well as React itself).
+Unless you are an experienced React developer, I recommend you always use the **[create-react-app](https://github.com/facebook/create-react-app)** tool which is developed and maintained by Facebook(as well as React itself).

 It helps you to get started with coding without having to deal with some heavy configurations like **webpack** or **babel**.

 Make sure to create a new folder for your React projects to store them in one place(I created `/Users/volodymyrhudyma/Projects/blog`) and enter that folder.

-**Important note**: make sure to have **NodeJS**, **npm** and **npx** installed before executing the following command.
+**Important note**: make sure to have **NodeJS**, **npm,** and **npx** installed before executing the following command.
 If you've previously installed **create-react-app** globally via **npm** or **yarn,** it's recommended to uninstall the package to ensure that **npx** always uses the latest version.

 Within the newly created folder execute: